JayeshHadke/Cryptography-Network-Security/README.md

     - identifing actor of each action by looking at system log files
 - Security Recovery
     - if in case, any attack has been take place, then a machanism to recover it to it's original / previous state

+**Security Services**

+The processing or communication service taht is provided by a system to give a specific kind of protection to system resources; security services implements security policies and are implemented by security mechanism

+Types :

+-Authentication
+    - proves Identity of user
+_